conorbmurphy/galvanizereference/README.md

 Computation allowed the field to go from a rule-based view to a probabilitic one.
 We often **normalize** by removing stop words and making all words lower case.
 We can also **stem** words by reducing them to their stem and **lemmatize** them by taking their root (like ration as the root of rationalize).

+A document represented as a vector of word counts is called a **bag of words.**  The problem here is that bags of words are naive: word counts emphasize words from longer documents and that every word has equal footing.

+The text featurization pipeline is as follows:

+1. Tokenization
+2. Lower case conversion
+3. Stop words removal
+4. Stemming/Lamentization
+5. Bag of words/N-grams

 **Term Frequency Inverse Document Frequency (TFIDF)** is the beginning of term frequency where we see which words matter.
-We can look at number of occurances of a term t in a document.
+This offers imporvements over a bag of words.
+We can look at number of occurences of a term t in a document.
 We also want to look at how common the term is in general (in documents in general or the number of documents containing t over the number of documents).  *The intuition is that we normalize term frequency by document frequency.*

+Term Frequency:

+      tf(t,d) = total count of term t in document d / total count of all terms in document d

+Inverse document frequency:

+      idf(t,D) = log(total count of documents in corpus D / count of documents containing term t)

+Term frequency, inverse document frequency:

+      tf-idf(t, d, D) = tf(t, d) * idf(t, D)

 For Bayes theorum, the posterior is the prior times the likelihood over the evidence.
 How do we turn this theorum into a classifier?
 For each additional feature we're looking at teh probability of each feature given all previous features.
 We are going to make a naive assumption, which is that each of these are indipendent variables.
 This is effectively wrong, but it works out quite well.
 This turns into our prior P(c) multiplied by each feature given that class P(F1 | c).
 We now have the pseudo-probability that the result is span, for instance (pseudo because we don't have the denominator).
 The denominator stays the same for all classes so rather than going through the work of calculating it (especially since it's not clear how to calculate it), you ignore the denominator and compare numerators to see the highest class likelihood.
 Using **Naive Bayes** like this is an effective multi-class classifier.